cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 Used to access external URLs allowed by Cloudify Console.
 To access other external URLs, you should use [Widget backend]({{< relref "developer/custom_console/custom-widgets.md#widget-backend" >}}) feature.

-If you provide `basicAuth` parameter, then in all HTTP requests 'Authorization' header will be set with 'Basic <basicAuth>' value.
+If you provide `basicAuth` parameter, then in all HTTP requests 'Authorization' header is set with 'Basic <basicAuth>' value.

 Available methods: